Game Design Contests

 Once we have 20 semi-finalists the judge or judges for the contest will visit the shop page of each semi-finalist game.
 There the judge will rate the artwork, the action shots, the description of the game, and how closely the game respresents the spirit, intent, and rules of the contest.
 This is meant to simulate how likely a buyer would be to add this game to their cart.
 They'll also download the rules and read them for clarity, beauty, style, and fun.
 Like the semi-finals, this round will be judged on the shop page and downloadable rule book for a game.

 If they feel it necessary, judges are permitted to add extra games to the finalist list from those that were not selected as semi-finalists by the community.
-To date, this has only happened once.

 Each judge typically produces a spreadsheet of their scoring system of the 20 finalists along with some brief comments about each game.
 From this the judge or judges will select 3 to 7 finalists.
 The finalists are awarded a Contest Finalist accolade.
+And they can use this larger version on their promotional materials and packaging.

 Determining A Winner